OrtizGeronimo/ToDoTask/README.md

 # ToDoTask

-The app was made with Spring Boot (Java), HTML, CSS (Bootstrap) using thymeleaf to connect the backend to the frontend.
+The app was made with Spring Boot (Java), HTML, CSS (Bootstrap) and JavaScript, using thymeleaf to connect the backend to the frontend.

 ## Tools